GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I’ll throw away code as soon I want to add something to it and I get the feeling that what I have to do to add it is too hard.
+> ### If debugging is the process of removing software bugs, then programming must be the process of putting them in.
 >
-> ~ *Ken Thompson*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts